xnafan/2DChaseCameraSample/README.md

 ```
 # Smoother motion
 [u/Apostolique](https://www.reddit.com/user/Apostolique/) suggested using Lerping to smooth the motion of the camera even more - thanks! 😊👍
 I have chosen to keep the camera as is above, to show you what is going on in the math, step by step.
-You can make the following changes to the camera class to get linear interpolation:
+To get linear interpolation with his one-liner, you can make the following changes to the camera class:

-//change the Camera.MoveToward method to
+Change the Camera.MoveToward method to
 ```C#
 public void MoveToward(Vector2 target, float deltaTimeInMs, float movePercentage= .02f) {